Why You Really, Really Shouldn't Sleep in Your Contacts

 “When you get that bad of an infection, it’s like a boil or abscess in your skin.
 It will actually burst, and you’ll feel a pop, and then you’ll feel a gush of fluid,” says Thomas Steinemann, MD, clinical spokesperson for the American Academy of Ophthalmology.

-The man’s story is one of six presented in a recent Centers for Disease Control and Prevention (CDC) report detailing the grisly things that can happen when you sleep in your lenses.
+The man’s story is one of six presented in a Centers for Disease Control and Prevention (CDC) report published this week in the Annals of Emergency Medicine detailing the grisly things that can happen when you sleep in your contacts.

 A third of the 45 million contact lens wearers in the U.S. sleep in their contacts, even though it can raise the risk of infection six- to eightfold.
 Those infections could lead to permanent vision loss, corneal abrasions (scratches on the surface of the eye), and worsening of dry eye.